Transcranial Magnetic Stimulation

 Is TMS approved during pregnancy?

-Insurance coverage for TMS patients is subject to your specific plan and they may not approve treatment during pregnancy; however, TMS is safe for pregnant and breastfeeding mothers.
+TMS is safe for pregnant and breastfeeding mothers.
 There are no known side effects to either mother or baby.
-TMS might even be a preferred method of treating depression since standard medications are systemic and can affect the baby.
+TMS might even be a preferred method of treating depression since standard medications are systemic and can affect the baby, though would still be subject to usual insurance plan requirements.

 What if my insurance doesn’t cover treatment?

-No problem!
-We will still gladly serve you.
-You can look into your out-of-network benefits for reimbursement with your current insurance or choose from a self-pay payment plan for your treatment.
+Please reference your insurer’s out-of-network benefits for reimbursement or choose from a self-pay payment plan for your treatment.